Police: 2 die, 4 injured in Idaho mall shooting - NewsBreak

 Police are also investigating what appears to be another crime scene at a restaurant near the mall.

 Cheri Gypin, of Boise, was in the mall with a friend where they walk for an hour three or four times a week.
 She said she heard several large bangs, but thought something had fallen from the ceiling.
-Then about 60 people, including families pushing strollers, came running at them, some of them shouting that there was an active shooter.‘Get off me’: Investigators release dashcam video from Ohio trooper shooting
+Then about 60 people, including families pushing strollers, came running at them, some of them shouting that there was an active shooter.

 “My friend was trying to process it,” said Gypin, 60.
 “I just looked at her and said, ‘We’ve got to run.’
 So we just ran and kept running until we got to the outer perimeter of the parking lot.”